 20:51:06:12.
 Pharmacy requirements for pharmacist owners.
-Facilities for closing and isolating any restricted drug area and prescription department from unrestricted floor areas where general merchandise is sold, or offered for sale, is not required in any pharmacy that is owned and managed by pharmacists registered under the laws of this state and within which a pharmacist is on duty and in charge at all times when the pharmacy_is open to the public Repealed.
+Facilities for closing and isolating any restricted drug area and prescription department from unrestricted floor areas where general merchandise is sold, or offered for sale, is not required in any pharmacy that is owned and managed by pharmacists registered under the laws of this state and within which a pharmacist is on duty and in charge at all times when the pharmacy business is open to the public.
+When there is no pharmacist on duty, except as outlined in § 20:51:06:10, the entire business is closed, locked, and secured.
+The pharmacy shall include sufficient security measures to protect the facility from theft or access by unauthorized personnel when closed and has a way to detect entry in the building after hours.